CircleSD/active_manageable/README.md

 ## Edit Method

 The `edit` method has `id` and optional `options` keyword arguments.
 The `options` hash can contain `:includes` and `:select` keys.
-The method retrieves a record; performs authorization for the current user, method and record using the configuration library; and returns the record which is also accessible via the `object` attribute.
+The method invokes a block (if provided); retrieves a record; performs authorization for the current user, method and record using the configuration library; and returns the record which is also accessible via the `object` attribute.

 ```ruby
 manager.edit(id: 1)